flecto-io/docker-heroku-rails/README.md

 The Heroku base images for ruby got [deprecated](https://github.com/heroku/docker-ruby) in favor of a more [build-your-own Dockerfile strategy](https://devcenter.heroku.com/articles/local-development-with-docker-compose).
 But I still feel that a base image for Rails serves its purposes.
 There is no point for each developer to replicate much of the instructions I've used here.
 The more automation the better amirite?

 ### Usage
-The root folder for your Rails project must contain the following files:
+The root folder for your Rails project must a `Gemfile` and `Gemfile.lock`.

-* `Gemfile` and `Gemfile.lock`
+If you are looking into using docker compose I also recommend having:
 * `Procfile` (see the [Heroku Dev Center](https://devcenter.heroku.com/articles/procfile) for details)
 * `app.json` file with at least these contents (see [app.json Schema](https://devcenter.heroku.com/articles/app-json-schema) for more details):
       ```json